kyatham2821/audit-risk-project/README.md

-# audit-risk-project
-Financial risk  detection system that uses machine learning,  network analysis and statistical modelling to  identify audit risks across hundreds of real  public companies.

-# Audit Risk Intelligence System
+# Audit Risk Project

-A machine learning project that analyses financial statements from 500+ real public companies to automatically detect fraud risk and financial anomalies.
+A machine learning project that analyses financial statements from 720+ real public companies to automatically detect fraud risk and financial anomalies.

-Built as part of my MSc in Data & Computational Science at University College Dublin.

 ---